250 Researchers at 60 institutions say it’s the number one 21st Century skill.

 Olympic snowboarding silver medalist Gretchen Bleiler said, “You don’t wake up and say: ‘Today I’m going to be more creative.
 You do the things you love to do and try to get at their essence and allow things to emerge.”

-Creativity in a Group Setting
+Creativity in Groups

 A 2012 study conducted at the University of Sydney used transcranial magnetic stimulation to induce a state comparable to flow in their subjects.
 Then they administered the nine-dot problem.